Communication-Efficient Local Decentralized SGD Methods: Related Work

-\paragraph{Decentralized stochastic gradient descent (D-SGD).} Decentralized (stochastic) algorithms were used as compromises when a powerful central server is not available.
-They were studied as consensus optimization in the control community~\cite{ram2010asynchronous,yuan2016convergence,sirb2016consensus}. \citet{lian2017can} justified the potential advantage of D-SGD over its centralized counterpart.
+Decentralized (stochastic) algorithms were used as compromises when a powerful central server is not available.
+They were studied as consensus optimization in the control community~\cite{ram2010asynchronous,yuan2016convergence,sirb2016consensus}. \cite{lian2017can} justified the potential advantage of D-SGD over its centralized counterpart.
 D-SGD not only reduces the communication cost but achieves the same linear speed-up as centralized counterparts when more nodes are available~\cite{lian2017can}.
 This promising result pushes the research of distributed optimization from a sheer centralized mechanism to a more decentralized pattern~\cite{lan2017communication,tang2018d,koloskova2019decentralized,wang2019matcha,luo2019heterogeneity}.